marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

     int timer_count __attribute__((io(0x123)));

-.. option:: cb
+.. gcc-attr:: cb

   .. index:: cb variable attribute, MeP

-  Variables with the :option:`cb` attribute are used to access the control bus, using special instructions.  ``addr`` indicates the control bus address.
+  Variables with the :gcc-attr:`cb` attribute are used to access the control bus, using special instructions.  ``addr`` indicates the control bus address.
 Example: